 How to Open a Savings Account for a Baby

-Children under the age of 18 are not legally allowed to sign documents, such as those you sign when opening a savings account.
-Fortunately, you can still open a savings account by having both of your names on the account.
-When the child turns of age, you can go to the bank and remove your name permanently.
+Children under the age of 18 are not legally allowed to sign documents.
+As a result, you must open the account in both of your names.
+When the child turns of age (18, or 13 if you convert it to a checking account), you can go to the bank and remove your name permanently.
 While your child is still a minor, however, you will be the one who will have control of the account.
 You will have the ability to make withdrawals or deposits and close it if necessary.

-You should plan on showing a birth certificate for your baby when opening the savings account.
-Most banks will not have a minimum age if a parent will also be listed on the account.
-However, they do want some confirmation of legal responsibility for the child.
-You will need to show your own driver’s license.
-You should also expect to make some form of initial deposit to open the account.
-In addition, you will need both of your social security numbers to open a savings account.
+Most banks will not have a problem with including the child's name if a parent will also be listed on the account.
+However, the institution will want some confirmation of legal responsibility for the child.
+You should plan on showing your baby's birth certificate, and you will also need to show your own driver’s license or some other official proof of identity.
+In addition, you will need both of your Social Security numbers to open the account.

-The interest on many savings accounts is abysmal.
-You will probably find the best rates by looking at your local credit union.
-Talk to your local bank about programs that might provide you with more favorable interest rates.
-You can also move the funds into a more attractive certificate of deposit or investment account as they grow, allowing your child to earn more interest on her savings.
+The interest on many savings accounts is low.
+The best rates are often available from local credit unions, which also often offer the additional advantage of no fees.
+Talk to your local bank about options that might provide you with more favorable interest rates or tax advantages.
+You can also move the funds into a more attractive certificate of deposit or investment account as the amount grows, allowing your child to earn more interest on the savings.